 if( Key == Control_Key.UP) MotorUp();

-Not only does it make it better understood, and you are telling me what you want to do just by reading it.
-It also prevents me from coming up with a 5 because I don’t know what the Key is.
-And if one day you have to change the key assignments, you only have to modify the enumeration and all the code you do will continue to work.
+Not only is it easier to understand, and you are telling me what you want to do just by reading it.
+But also, you prevent me from thinking of putting a 5 because I don’t know what the heck a Key is.
+And if one day you have to change the key assignments, you only have to modify the enumeration and all the code you make will continue to work.

 Avoid functions that have multiple return points.
-Combined with long functions, it makes the code very difficult to understand.
-If you have a function in which, depending on many things, it returns one value or another, create a result variable and thus you make it clear what you are doing.
+Combined with long functions, they make the code very difficult to understand.
+If you have a function that, depending on many things, returns one value or another, create a result variable and thus make clear what you are doing.

 // nope